🧬

 Unique facts and fascinating details

-- Unlike many other terriers, they are generally considered to be quite social with other dogs.
+• Unlike many terriers, they are generally considered to be very good with children and other dogs.

 Frequently Asked Questions